 Our grains are suitable for milling, sprouting, cooking whole, cover cropping in the garden, and as livestock feed.
 In late summer we often have our own straw available for sale on our farm stand.

 Our grain is milled into fresh flour for our farm store on a weekly basis.
 Our Whole Grain Flour contains 100% of the bran and germ, it makes very flavorful and hearty baked goods.
-Sifted Flour is sometimes also available, it is comparable to a white all-purpose, though it still contains some germ (80% extraction) and is more nutritious than white flour.
+We recommend blending it 50/50 with a white all-purpose flour for most recipes.
 Our flour is generally sold in 2lb. and 5lb. bags.
-25lb. and 50lb. bags may be available depending on supply.

 A few definitions:

 HARD wheat has a smaller kernel with a higher proportion of protein to carbohydrate.
 It contains more gluten and is good for bread baking, though can be used for other baked goods as well.

 SOFT wheat has a plumper kernel with a higher proportion of carbohydrate, it is preferred for pastries where gluten development is not desirable.